Mulch Calculator

 When should I use the Mulch Calculator?

 Use it when your task matches one of these common needs: Estimate mulch for a garden bed.
 Convert square feet and inches deep into cubic yards.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know bed area in square feet, depth in inches, bag size, and waste percent.

 What is the Mulch Calculator doing with my inputs?